processone/ejabberd/CONTAINER.md

 - `5280`: For admin interface.
 - `5443`: With encryption, used for admin interface, API, CAPTCHA, OAuth, Websockets and XMPP BOSH.
 - `1883`: Used for MQTT
-- `4369-4399`: EPMD and Erlang connectivity, used for `ejabberdctl` and clustering
+- `5210`: Erlang connectivity, used for `ejabberdctl` and clustering

 ### Volumes